Pavichi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8th script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 9th script writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten
-10th line duplicates the last line of the file iacta
+10th line duplicates the last line of the file iacta 11th script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.